List of Elfen Lied characters: Kurama

 In the final episode of the anime, in one of the series' most emotional scenes, Kurama and Mariko meet and she realizes that he is her father.
 Mariko tells him that during her entire life at the institute's prison, she dreamed that one day he and her mother would come to take her home so they could live as a real family.
 She then demands to know why he abandoned her.
 Kurama raises his gun to shoot her but is unable to do so, and instead walks over to her and hugs her tightly.
 He reflects on the fact that he killed dozens of Diclonius girls in their cradles but left his own daughter to suffer in a dark prison her entire life.
 He then picks her up in his arms and promises they will never again be apart.
 He tells Nana that they can no longer be together and that she must try to have a happy life without him.
 As he walks away, Kurama signals an assistant to detonate the remaining bomb inside of Mariko's body.
 Kurama then tells Mariko that he never stopped thinking about her for a moment and that her mother loved her until the moment she died.
 The assistant hesitates at first, wondering if Kurama had been planning this outcome all along, but then activates the bomb.
 Hearing the bomb about to detonate, Kurama and Mariko tightly embrace; Kurama then has a brief vision of what their lives might have been like if Mariko had not been born as a diclonius (the images include: he and his wife with Mariko after her birth, feeding her in a highchair, comforting her, carrying her on his shoulders, and her first day of school).
 The bomb then detonates in a massive explosion, killing both of them.

-That encounter is different in the original manga, with Kurama being saved, from the missiles fired at them (which turned out to be dummies that do not explode), by Mariko.
+That encounter is different in the original manga, with Kurama being saved, from the missiles fired at them (which turned out to be dummies that do not explode), by Mariko, who had a split personality as a result.
 Lucy then appears and Mariko (worried about the safety of her father) confronts and fights her.
-With her legs cut off, Mariko clings to Lucy as the bomb inside her detonates; this results in Lucy's horns being damaged and turning back into Nyu, as well as Mariko's death.
-Kurama, depressed by his pathetic ability as a father, attempts to commit suicide with a gun.
-But is saved by Bandō, and lives with him in a small shed on the beach and is partially insane.
+With her legs cut off and the cellphone destroyed, Mariko clings to Lucy as the bombs inside her detonate; this results in Lucy's horns being damaged and turning back into Nyu, as well as Mariko's death.
+Kurama, depressed by his pathetic ability as a father, attempts to commit suicide with a gun, but is saved by Bandō, and lives with him in a small shed on the beach, while becoming insane.